erroronline1/caro/readme.md

-mdrsamplecheck = "ceo, qmo, prrc"; must have access to regulatory as well orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units orderprocessing = "purchase"; process orders products = "ceo, qmo, purchase, purchase_assistant, prrc" ; add and edit products; needs at least the same as incorporation productslimited = "purchase_assistant" ; limited editing of products
+mdrsamplecheck = "ceo, qmo, prrc"; must have access to regulatory as well orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase, purchase_assistant" ; display all orders by default, not only for own units orderprocessing = "purchase"; process orders products = "ceo, qmo, purchase, purchase_assistant, prrc" ; add and edit products; needs at least the same as incorporation productslimited = "purchase_assistant" ; limited editing of products